RICHARD KIGGEN’S RADICAL KB

 As a package, this is a stand-out 4×4 – from the blacked-out looks which dial in lots of style to match the vehicle colour, to the sheer quality of the construction.
 I think we’re going to be seeing a lot more All In 4×4 work on our roads in the years to come.

 GET IN TOUCH

 All In 4×4 specialises in quality, hand-built trays (flatbeds) and canopy bodies for all major bakkie manufacturers, plus they build a range of accessories from roof racks to rock sliders, brush bars and snorkels.
 A hallmark of All in 4×4 is exceptionally high-quality standards and the ability to develop unique designs specific to each custom build.
-Contact +27 734 888 802 or go to www.allin4x4.com.
+Contact Richard at+27 734 888 802.

 Disclaimer: Although the information shown above is presented in good faith and believed to be correct at the time of publishing, SA4x4 makes no representations or warranties as to the completeness or accuracy of the information.
 SA4x4 has no liability for any errors or omissions in the content freely displayed.
 Please note that all the prices shown below are subject to change without notice.
 Due to the nature of imported equipment shown above, please understand that we as a South African market are very dependent on the Rand/ Dollar exchange rates.